EinarSommerfeldt/subtitles/README.md

 # subtitles
-code for editing subtitles
+Code for editing subtitles \n
-as of now makes subtitles appear on screen for longer
+As of now makes subtitles appear on screen for longer